Ultimate Guide to Converting Your Garage into a Home Gym

 Let’s be real: your garage is probably housing a decade’s worth of holiday decorations, that treadmill you swore you’d use daily in 2019, and maybe a family of spiders.
 Why not turn that underused space into something actually useful—like a home gym?
 No more monthly gym fees, no more awkward small talk with strangers mid-squat, and best of all, no more excuses.
-We’ve helped folks across Los Angeles (shoutout to our A1 ADU Contractor Los Angeles regulars!) turn their dusty garages into sweat sanctuaries.
+We’ve helped folks across Los Angeles (shoutout to our A1 ADU Contractor regulars!) turn their dusty garages into sweat sanctuaries.
 Let’s break down how you can do it too—without needing a PhD in DIY.

 Step 1: Plan Like a Pro (Because Wingin’ It Leads to Chaos)